What is Cybercrime in Jordan

 - If a message comes from any person who asks you for your personal data such as your full name, date of birth, account number, credit card number, your identity data, or social security number, then do not reply to it

-- In the event that a message arrives from the bank or financial site that you use and requests to send login data to the site, immediately contact the bank to inquire about the message.
+- If a message arrives from the bank or financial site that you use and requests to send login data to the site, immediately contact the bank to inquire about the message.

 - Do not use links in e-mail messages and type links manually in the web browser’s address bar.